kintone-labs/kintone-ui-component/docs/document/docs/guides/search-box-customization.md

 ### Show results with Notification

-Displays the message for success or failure in the REST API runtime using the Notification component.<br>
+Displays the message for success or failure in the REST API runtime using the Notification component.<br/>
 The Notification is invoked using the `open()` method and the type property will set the background color.

 For this example, it is set to be displayed in the following situation: